alixedi/pyconuk-2018-k8s/guide.md

     ```

 8. Assignment #1: webconsole in docker
+    * Display instructions from step 5 + the ones below
+    * Run the application directly
     * Create a `Dockerfile` for webconsole
     * Build the image
     * Run the image